Mpowa-IO/Documents/Whitepaper.md

 ScalingFunds is a funds-as-a-service white label product that leverages blockchain technology to help fund managers automate investor on-boarding, efficiently communicate with investors, and enable the trade or transfer of fund shares between eligible investors.

+### Ecoloo

+ECOLOO Group is a Swedish GREEN innovation company.

 ### Ocean Protocol